Curtis Cup Results | WTOP

 |Foursomes

-Rachel Heck and Rose Zhang, United States, halved with Louise Duncan and Hannah Darling, GB&I.
+Rachel Heck and Rose Zhang, United States, def.
+Louise Duncan and Hannah Darling, GB&I, 3 and 2.

-Annabell Fuller and Charlotte Heath, GB&I, def.
-Rachel Kuehn and Emilia Migliaccio, United States, 4 and 3.
+Rachel Kuehn and Emilia Migliaccio, United States, def.
+Annabell Fuller and Charlotte Heath, GB&I, 3 and 2.

-Caley McGinty and Emily Toy, GB&I, def.
-Gina Kim and Brooke Matthews, United States, 3 and 1.
+Jensen Castle and Brooke Matthews, United States, halved with Caley McGinty and Emily Toy, GB&I.

 |Fourballs

+Jensen Castle and Rachel Kuehn, United States, def.
+Lauren Walsh and Louise Duncan, GB&I, 3 and 2.

 Hannah Darling and Annabell Fuller, GB&I, def.
-Rachel Heck and Emilia Migliaccio, United States, 1 up.

-Lauren Walsh and Caley McGinty, GB&I, def.
-Jensen Castle and Gina Kim, United States, 2 and 1.
+Rachel Heck and Gina Kim, United States, 4 and 3.

 Rose Zhang and Allisen Corpuz, United States, def.
-Annabel Wilson and Emily Toy, GB&I, 1 up.
+Caley McGinty and Eimly Toy, GB&I, 3 and 2.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.